 VeraCrypt is a free disk encryption software brought to you by IDRIX

-(http://www.idrix.fr) and that is based on TrueCrypt, freely available at
+(https://www.idrix.fr) and that is based on TrueCrypt 7.1a.

-It adds enhanced security to the algorithms used for system and partitions encryption making it immune to new developments in brute-force attacks.
+VeraCrypt adds enhanced security to the algorithms used for system and partitions encryption making it immune to new developments in brute-force attacks.

-For example, when the system partition is encrypted, TrueCrypt uses PBKDF2-RIPEMD160 with 1000 iterations whereas in VeraCrypt we use
+As an example, when the system partition is encrypted, TrueCrypt uses PBKDF2-RIPEMD160 with 1000 iterations whereas in VeraCrypt we use

-327670.
+327661.
 And for standard containers and other partitions, TrueCrypt uses at most 2000 iterations but VeraCrypt uses

-655340 for RIPEMD160 and
+655331 for RIPEMD160 and

 500000 iterations for SHA-2 and Whirlpool.